rajendradanve/connectfour/README.md

 ## **Credits**

-Connect four is a classic game and my kids loves to play this game in their spare time.
+Connect four is a classic game and my kids love to play this game in their spare time.
-As my son used to play with pokeball when I got idea to make this game with pokeball theme.
+As my son used to play with Pokeball when I got an idea to make this game with a Pokeball theme.
-So would like to give credit to my kids for providing me idea.
+So would like to give credit to my kids for providing me an idea.
 All the codes are written by myself after learning from resources.
-The resources and the links I used to learn each concepts are the following:
+The resources and the links I used to learn each concept are the following:

 **Code**